Gelianthus/personal-blog/README.md

 - At the top of your package.json add the following key-value pair:

-"homepage": "https://<your-github-username>.github.io/<name-of-your-github-repo>" - change the value inside the angle bracket
+"homepage": "https://(your-github-username).github.io/(name-of-your-github-repo)" - change the value inside the parenthesis

 - Add the following scripts into your package.json: